yajianguo/lark-notification-channel/README.md

 In order to let your Notification know which URL should receive the Lark data, add the `routeNotificationForLark` method to your Notifiable model.

-This method needs to return the URL where the notification Lark will receive a POST request.
+Url or Model POST request.

 ```php
 public function routeNotificationForLark()